Examining Options at the Time and Tide

 This is just a brief overview of the final changes to the UI since last time.
 Here is the main game UI, showing the time remaining and the fish caught.

-The size of the numbers had been increased and the letters had been given a drop shadow in Photoshop.
+The size of the numbers had been increased and the letters had been given a drop shadow in GIMP.

 Here is the name input screen.
 Quite some time was taken trying to get the letters to align as close to being equally spaced from one another, as it was possible to do, without spending an unnecessary amount of time, and in accordance with the law of diminishing returns.

 Every letter had a button as before, carefully aligned over the top, with an ‘image cover’ which displayed only when hovered over to show which letter was selected.
-A few of these overlapped the inner and outer border, as the G did in this example — however, it wasn’t noticeable enough, once they were full screen together, to be worth to be taken apart in Photoshop and remade.
+A few of these overlapped the inner and outer border, as the G did in this example — however, it wasn’t noticeable enough, once they were full screen together, to be worth being taken apart in GIMP and remade.

 Here is the finalized leaderboard.
 The score and name input has been corrected and put together into a saveState by Linards, and set to show the first twenty scores.
 The new boat which Sam has modeled and textured has been put on the right.